Do It Yourself Ceramic Coating , Or Should I Hire A Professional Car Detailer?

 Can I do a ceramic coating myself?

-Yes, you can do it yourself, especially if you enjoy car detailing and are willing to spend the time on proper prep.
+You can do it yourself, especially if you enjoy car detailing and are willing to spend the time on proper prep.
 DIY kits can provide short-term protection, typically lasting 6 months to 2 years, but they require meticulous washing, clay bar decontamination, and careful application.
 If you make mistakes, like streaking or uneven coverage, it can be difficult to fix.

 Can a ceramic coated car go through a car wash?